andrewthad/mkTouchPlus/README.md

     j/k.txt
 ```

-This would allow mkTouchPlus to be used as a full-fledged ‘project templater’, or an [Emmett](https://emmet.io/) for filesystems.
+This would allow mkTouchPlus to be used as a full-fledged ‘project templater’ or ‘[Emmett](https://emmet.io/)’ for filesystems.

 ## --help